oitee/oitee.github.io/_posts/2022-01-25-clojure-backend-using-ring-jetty-compojure.md

 ## Goal

 The primary goal is to learn how to build and deploy a project using Clojure.
-But before embarking on this journey, **I built an identical app using Node.js and the Express framework**.
+But before embarking on this journey, **I first built an identical app using Node.js and the Express framework**.
 This was helpful, as I did not have to spend much time focusing on the core business logic of the app and its front-end, while working with Clojure and the Ring framework.
 The Node.js version of the application is hosted on this GitHub Repository: [https://github.com/oitee/remind-me](https://github.com/oitee/remind-me)

 Thus, the goal of this project is to **re-implement the backend of RemindMe, using Clojure, and the Ring framework**.
 This project is hosted on a separate repository, called [aspire](https://github.com/oitee/aspire).